Tamron Hall: Tamron Hall (talk show)

 In July 2017, it was announced that Hall and Harvey Weinstein were producing a daytime talk show that would be hosted and executive produced by Hall.
 However, Hall's partnership experienced a setback when the Weinstein sexual misconduct scandal broke.

 On August 8, 2018, Hall entered a new agreement with Disney–ABC Domestic Television to executive produce and host a syndicated daytime talk show.
 The show was picked up by ABC Owned Television Stations in late September 2018.
 In December 2018, Hearst Television picked up the show for stations in 24 markets, and on January 22, 2019, ABC Entertainment named Bill Geddie as executive producer for the show along with Hall.

 On September 9, 2019, Tamron debuted her self-titled syndicated daytime talk show.
 With more than 85% US coverage that includes 47 of the top 50 markets, on March 4, 2019, it was announced that Tamron Hall would debut on September 9, 2019.

 In June 2020, Tamron Hall was honored with three Daytime Emmy nominations by the National Academy of Television Arts and Sciences, with Hall's hosting win marking the first time since the award's inception in 2015 that a freshman host was the recipient of that honor.
 Hall also received an NAACP Image Awards nomination for Outstanding Talk Series for Tamron Hall in its freshman season and in September 2020, Hall accepted the Gracie Award for Outstanding Talk Show Host and dedicated the honor to Breonna Taylor.
 In 2022, Hall won her second Emmy as Informative Talk Show Host.

 On November 8, 2021, ABC announced that the show has been renewed for the fourth and fifth seasons, through 2024.
 On April 15, 2024, the series was renewed for the sixth season.
+In February 2025, Disney-ABC renewed the show for its seventh season.